UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-### Part 2: Files and Text Editing I
+### Part 2: Files and Text Editing
 * Linux filenames can be constructed of any characters except the forward slash, which is for directory navigation.
 However it is best to avoid punctuation marks, non-printing characters (e.g., spaces).
-It is *much* better to use underscores or CamelCase instead of spaces, newlines etc (including in job names).
+It is *much* better to use snake_case or CamelCase instead of spaces, newlines etc (including in job names).
 * Linux is case-sensitive with its filenames (e.g., list.txt, LIST.txt lisT.txT are different).
 -- *Slide End* --

 -- *Slide* --
-### Part 2: Files and Text Editing II
+### Part 2: Files and Text Editing
 * Files do not usually require a program association suffix, although you may find this convenient (a C compiler like files to have .c in their suffix, for example).
 * The type of file can be determined with the `file` command.
 The type returned will usually be text, executable binaries, archives, or a catch-all "data" file.
 * There are three text editors usually available on Linux systems on the command-line.
 These are `nano` (1989, as `pico`) and `vim` (or `vi`), and or `emacs` (both 1976).
 See `https://www.vimgolf.com/`